wangchning/vocabulary/Vocabulary.md

 - He disguised himself by wearing a false beard.
 - He put on a large hat and glasses as a disguise and hope no one would recognize him.

+### dual
+- Everything he says has a dual meaning.
+- Although she had the dual advantages of wealth and beauty, she did not have a happy life.
+- This room serves a dual purpose --- it's both a study and guest room.

 ## E
+### efface
+Teachers get annoyed to find that someone has effaced the blackboard --- even the part clearly marked, "Do Not Erase!"

+### exclusive
+To exclude means basically to close the door in order to keep someone or something out.
+An "exclusive" offer is supposedly made to only a few people.
+If a product is being sold exclusively by one store, you won't be able to find it anywhere else.

+Exclusive's antonym is *inclusive*; an inclusive policy, an inclusive church, or an inclusive approach is one that aims to include as many people as possible.

+### excursion
+: From Latin 'excurrere' meaning *to run out*

+An excursion is taken more for pleasure than for practical reasons.

+- We had been preparing for our summer excursion some time, but were unable to get away from Paris before the 18th of July.

+### Exhilaration
+> : The felling of lively and cheerful joy.
+- There was a sense of exhilaration about being alone on the beach.

 ## F
+### factor
+The word factor doubles as both noun and verb.
+A factor is an element that influences something, like many factors that contribute to global warming.
+To factor means to consider something relevant when making a decision or conclusion, like factoring in the weather and traffic when figuring out how long the drive will be.
+And if it's not relevant?
+Then you factor it out.
+[comment]: # (math)
+### factor through
+(category theory) Said of a morphism: to be equal to a composition of two morphisms, one of which is the given morphism (that is being said to be "factored through").

+### figurative
+When speech or writing is not literal, it is figurative, like when you say you have a ton of homework.

+In art, figure means "human or animal form," so a figurative drawing might show horses running across a field.
 ### forfeit
 - He argues that murderers forfeit theit own right to life.
 - He exerted himself to save the souls of those whose bodies were forfeit by reason of relapse, and succeeded in all cases but one.